-We prepared some recommendations related to the challenges and opportunities of building React and React Native apps.
-Check them out!
+Challenges and opportunities of building React and React Native apps

 Last Thursday, together with Mike Chudziak (@michalchudziak), we joined Wix.com to chat about various challenges and opportunities when it comes to building React and React Native applications in today’s world.

 During an hour-long video session, we covered a variety of different topics, from best practices to unobvious applications of React Native.
 We decided to share them in a blog post, in case they are relevant to your business as well.

 Note: When possible, we have linked to resources on our website (such as blog posts or podcasts) where we have discussed a given topic in detail.
 In other cases, we are working on documenting them.
 In case of any questions, don’t hesitate to reach out.

 React Native benefits are not only for those that are starting from scratch.
 If you have multiple applications on different platforms (typically on Android and iOS), you can still reduce the overall code debt by sharing selected features across the platforms.

 Unfortunately, such integration is a challenge on its own as it requires your team to be experts in both React Native and native language at the same time.
 As a result, the Internet is full of stories of React Native being sunset due to its negative impact on the application performance or developers’ efficiency.

 At Callstack, we have been doing brownfield developments for a few years already.
 Based on that experience, we are working on a brand new product that lets you integrate React Native into any platform in one click.